Entries

 As with an update, this does not actually remove data from the source chain or the DHT.
 Instead, a Delete

-action is authored, which attaches to the entry creation action and marks it as ‘dead’.
-An entry itself is only considered dead when all entry creation actions that created it are marked dead, and it can become live again in the future if a new entry creation action writes it.
-Dead data can still be retrieved with hdk::prelude::get_details
+action is authored, which attaches to the entry creation action and marks it as deleted.
+An entry itself is only considered deleted when all entry creation actions that created it are marked deleted, and it can become live again in the future if a new entry creation action writes it.
+Deleted data can still be retrieved with hdk::prelude::get_details

 (see below).